 Advanced Level Students

-When teaching advanced students, it is possible to select a more challenging poem for analysis.
+When teaching pronunciation to advanced ESL students, it is possible to select a more challenging poem for analysis.
 It’s even possible to involve the class in a discussion about content or meaning.